Home (soundtrack)

 Home: Original Motion Picture Soundtrack is the soundtrack album for the 2015 animated film Home, based on the 2007 children book The True Meaning of Smekday by Adam Rex.
-It features songs recorded by Rihanna, Clarence Coffee Jr., Kiesza, Charli XCX, Jacob Plant, and Jennifer Lopez.
+It features songs recorded by film stars Rihanna and Jennifer Lopez, as well as Clarence Coffee Jr., Kiesza, Charli XCX, and Jacob Plant.
 It was released on March 13, 2015 through Westbury Road and Roc Nation.
 Following the announcement that Rihanna would star in the film, it was revealed she would release a concept album based on the animated film.
 As the executive producer of the soundtrack, she called on various artists to feature on the album.
-Rihanna's "Towards the Sun", "Dancing in the Dark", "As Real as You and Me" and Jennifer Lopez's "Feel the Light" were released as singles to promote the album and movie.
+Rihanna's "Towards the Sun" and Jennifer Lopez's "Feel the Light" were released as singles to promote the album and movie.

 Background

 In June 2012, it was revealed that Rihanna would star as the lead role in the film Happy Smekday!, alongside American actor Jim Parsons.
 In September 2012, 20th Century Fox and DreamWorks Animation announced that the movie will be released for November 26, 2014.
 In June 2013, the film was retitled from Happy Smekday! to Home.
 In 2014, Variety magazine reported that, in addition to her voice role, Rihanna created a concept album for the film which will be released on March 13, 2015.
 It was later revealed that the film's soundtrack would also include songs recorded by Charli XCX, Kiesza and Jennifer Lopez.
 In a statement for MTV News Rihanna said:

 "I think music is important to every film.
 I think it sets the tone, in the moment.
 It creates the sensitivity, the suspense, no matter what film it is, especially in animation.
 I've had an incredible time making music for this film.
 I've worked really closely with Tim Johnson, the director, just to make sure that lyrically, and musically the songs were matching exactly what he needed — what he needed the audience to feel in that moment."

 In July 2014 singer songwriter Kiesza announced that Rihanna had record two or three of her songs for the album but was unsure if they would appear on the final project.

 In September 2014, Rihanna was recording in New York City in which she was working with frequent collaborator Ester Dean.